misakimichy/Redux-state-tree/README.md

     3) Invoke `next(action)` here as if we are dispatching the action here.
 That'll allow me to get new state in the next line.
 Then finally it returns the result we got by invoking next.

-    4) Since I added one more middleware, add `logger` to `applyMiddleware`'s second argument.
+    4) Sdd `logger` to `applyMiddleware`'s second argument since I added one more middleware.

     5) Now once `createStore` is called, before it hits reducers, it invokes `checker` and `logger` middleware.